-Prerequisites: SWK370, 376, and 386.
+Prerequisites: SWK370, SWK400, SWK420 and be at the senior level.

-SWK 419 - Social Work Practicum
+SWK 462 - Social Work Practicum

 (10 credits) This is a field course which gives students the opportunity to practice generalist social work skills in a professional setting.
 The field sites are diverse, ranging from child and family services to mental health, community development and school social work.
 Emphasis is placed on introducing students to diverse ethnic, racial, sex and age-related group lifestyles and orientations.